Naval flight officer: Overview

 Training for student NFOs (SNFOs) starts out the same as for student naval aviators (SNAs), with the same academic requirements and nearly identical physical requirements.
 The only real distinction in physical requirements is that SNFOs may have less than 20/40 uncorrected distance vision.
-Both SNAs and SNFOs go through the same naval introductory flight evaluation before splitting off into different primary training tracks.
+Both SNAs and SNFOs complete Naval Introductory Flight Evaluation (NIFE) at Naval Aviation Schools Command (NAVAVSCOLSCOM) at Naval Air Station Pensacola, Florida before splitting off into different primary training tracks.

 The SNFO program has continued to evolve since the 1960s.
 Today, SNFOs train under the Undergraduate Military Flight Officer (UMFO) program at Training Air Wing 6 at NAS Pensacola, alongside foreign students from various NATO, Allied and Coalition navies and air forces.
 All Student NFOs begin primary training at Training Squadron TEN (VT-10), flying the T-6A Texan II trainer, eventually moving on to advanced training at Training Squadron 4 (VT-4) or Training Squadron 86 (VT-86).
 Upon graduation from their respective advanced squadron, students receive their "wings of gold" and are designated as naval flight officers.
-After winging, students conduct follow-on training at their respective fleet replacement squadron (FRS).
+After winging, students conduct follow-on training at their respective fleet replacement squadron (FRS) before proceeding to their initial operational assignments in combat coded, deployable fleet aviation squadrons for what is nominally a three year assignment during which time they will become Mission Commander qualified in their respective fleet aircraft.